Mitch Rose: Boston United

 On 27 November 2020, Rose joined National League North club Boston United.

 He was not retained for the 2021-22 season.

 Yeovil Town

 On 25 September 2021, Rose signed for National League club Yeovil Town.

 South Shields

 On 27 December 2021, Rose signed for Northern Premier League Premier Division club South Shields.

 Mickleover

 On 21 October 2022, Rose signed for Southern Football League Premier Division Central club Mickleover.

 Ashton United

 On 2 September 2023, Rose joined Northern Premier League Premier Division side Ashton United.
 He had previously spent a short spell with Northern Counties East Division One side Armthorpe Welfare, making two appearances in all competitions.

 Buxton

 In October 2024, Rose joined National League North club Buxton.

 Style of play

-A tough tackling intelligent box-to-box central midfielder, who enjoys breaking up play, Rose played regularly as a holding midfielder in front of a back four; he can also play as right-back and centre-back as well as his favoured central midfield position.
+A box-to-box central midfielder, Rose played regularly as a holding midfielder in front of a back four; he can also play as right-back and centre-back as well as his favoured central midfield position.